raffnixy/ImportJSON/README.md

 - v1.0.0 - Initial release

 ## How can you help?
 - Found a bug?
-Report it! https://github.com/bradjasper/ImportJSON/issues
+Report it! https://github.com/raffnixy/ImportJSON/issues
 - Want to contribute?
-Submit an <a href="https://github.com/bradjasper/ImportJSON/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement">enhancement</a>
+Submit an [enhancement](https://github.com/bradjasper/ImportJSON/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) to the original version or alternatively open a PR on this fork, maaayyybe I'll keep maintaining it.

 ## Website archive
 This code base used to be hosted at http://blog.fastfedora.com/projects/import-json and contained a lot of useful information.
 It has been archived at https://rawgit.com/bradjasper/ImportJSON/master/archive/blog.fastfedora.com/projects/import-json.html